The 8 biggest pain points for HR when building a mental well being culture

 Implementing policies is not always a walk in the park for HR department, who have to deal with different type of challenges.
 We have listed the most common ones here.

-1. Stigma and Awareness
+1. Stigma and awareness

 While mental health is being addressed more and more, some people still see mental health issues as taboo and associate them with a sign of weakness that needs to be kept private, making seeking help more difficult.